News / Analysis

 Europe – Barnier Warns Banks to Prepare for Post Brexit Reality

 European indices all ended the week in the red, the FTSE hit by a 1.33% drop.
-Consumer confidence in the UK improved slightly to -27 while the services PMI added a tick to 47.1.
+Consumer confidence in the UK improved slightly to -27 while the services PMI added a An asset’s minimal unit of measurement and price change. to 47.1.
 And Reuters reports an SMMT report stating that new car sales fell by a 1/3 in June (annualised).